ray-winkelman/redshift-ark-config/README.md

 The server goes offline for exactly 12 minutes to run automated updates and data backups everyday at 6:30am (ADT).
 Please be cognisant of the fact that you may be booted, but will not loose your current game progress.

 ## Intro
-The RedShift Ark server hosts The Ragnarok DLC map using the configuration files in this repository.
+The RedShift Ark server hosts The Center DLC map using the configuration files in this repository.
 You can connect to our server by adding the following address:port combination to your Steam server favorites, or search the unofficial PvP servers in-game for "RedShift Ark".

 ## Active Mods
 The active mods are stacked in the following order: